AkashRajpurohit/snowflake-id/README.md

 ## Error Handling 😱

-The SnowflakeId instance throws an error if the clock moves backwards, i.e., if the current timestamp is less than the last timestamp.
+There are two errors that can be thrown by the SnowflakeId instance:

-This can happen if the system clock is adjusted manually or if the system clock drifts significantly.
+- `Invalid Epoch Error`: The SnowflakeId instance throws an error if the epoch timestamp is invalid, i.e., if the epoch timestamp is greater than the current timestamp.

-If this happens, the library throws an Error with the message `Clock is moving backwards!`.
+- `Clock Backwards Error`: The SnowflakeId instance throws an error if the clock moves backwards, i.e., if the current timestamp is less than the last timestamp.

 ## Examples 🔠